AhmedZerouali/PhD_Dissertation/README.md

-# PhD_Dissertation
+# PhD Dissertation
-A Measurement Framework for Analyzing Technical Lag in Open-Source Software Ecosystems
+This repository contains the PDF file of my PhD dissertation, entitled: **A Measurement Framework for Analyzing Technical Lag in Open-Source Software Ecosystems**